FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 2.2.7 is the last version to support Java 5, support has been dropped with Jaybird 2.2.8.

-Jaybird 2.2 is the last version to support Java 6, support will be dropped with Jaybird 3.0.
+Jaybird 2.2 is the last version to support Java 6, support has been dropped with Jaybird 3.0.

 Which Firebird versions are supported?